Employee Training LMS Implementation Guide

 Selecting the Right LMS

-Selecting an LMS requires comparing the options against specific criteria.
+Selecting a learning management systems (LMS) requires comparing the options against specific criteria.
 Some critical parameters include ease of management, scalability, customization features, as well as integration support.
 You must choose a system that can scale up with the organization and meet the changing training needs.
 You can assess if the system works by reviewing user reports and running first-stage testing.

 Engaging Stakeholders